Fed lent $300B in emergency funds to banks in the past week

 The Fed has lent an additional $11.9 billion from a new lending facility it announced on Sunday.
 The new program enables banks to raise cash and pay any depositors who withdraw money.

+Michael Feroli, an economist at JPMorgan Chase, said in research note that the Fed’s assistance is, so far, about half what it was during the financial crisis 15 years ago.

+“But it is still a big number,” he said.
+“The glass half-empty view is that banks need a lot of money.
+The glass half-full take is that the system is working as intended.”

-The past week’s emergency lending from the Fed seeks to address a leading cause of the collapse of the two banks: Silicon Valley and Signature owned billions of dollars of seemingly safe Treasury and other bonds that paid low interest rates.
+The past week’s emergency lending from the Fed seeks to address a leading cause of the collapse of the two banks: Silicon Valley Bank and Signature Bank owned billions of dollars of seemingly safe Treasury and other bonds that paid low interest rates.

 Over the past year, as the Fed steadily raised its benchmark interest rate, yields on longer-term Treasurys and other bonds rose.
 That, in turn, reduced the value of the lower-yielding Treasurys that the banks held.